Lilliefors test

-In statistics, the Lilliefors test is a normality test based on the Kolmogorov–Smirnov test.
+Lilliefors test is a normality test based on the Kolmogorov–Smirnov test.
 It is used to test the null hypothesis that data come from a normally distributed population, when the null hypothesis does not specify which normal distribution; i.e., it does not specify the expected value and variance of the distribution.
 It is named after Hubert Lilliefors, professor of statistics at George Washington University.

 A variant of the test can be used to test the null hypothesis that data come from an exponentially distributed population, when the null hypothesis does not specify which exponential distribution.